harangp/maxmind-oracle/README.md

 ## Usage

-Just run the ddl.sql in your favourite Oracle database.
+Just **run the `ddl.sql`** in your favourite Oracle database.
 It will create the:

 - structures for storing country blocks and city blocks
-- stored procedures to lookup geoIP coordinates defined in `varchar2` either in the country or the city blocks
+- stored procedures to look up geoIP coordinate of `varchar2` type, either in the country or in the city blocks

-The next step is importing the data from MaxMind's CSF files.
+The next step is **importing the data** from MaxMind's CSV files.
 Every table is designed according to the CSV files' structure, so you can use your preferred way of importing.
 More on that is here:

 - http://www.dba-oracle.com/tips_sqlldr_loader.htm
 - https://docs.oracle.com/en/database/oracle/property-graph/22.4/spgdg/importing-data-csv-files.html

-Upon invoking either stored procedures, they will return a key, that can be looked up from their respective _locations table:
+Upon invoking either stored procedures, they will return **a key, that can be looked up from their respective _locations table**:

 - `getCountryGeoNameId()` returns the field to be looked up from `country_locations.geoname_id`
 - `getCityGeoNameId()` returns the field to be looked up from `city_locations.geoname_id`